-Cohen Seglias Federal Contracting partner Maria Panichelli is teaming up with Women Impacting Public Policy (WIPP) for a 5-part webinar series on the fundamentals of FedCon, “Everything You Need to Know about REAs, Claims, Protests, and Terminations“.
+Cohen Seglias Federal Contracting partner Maria Panichelli teamed up with Women Impacting Public Policy (WIPP) for a 5-part webinar series on the fundamentals of FedCon, “Everything You Need to Know about REAs, Claims, Protests, and Terminations“.

 THURSDAY, MARCH 16, 2017